A Guy's Guide to Buying Engagement Rings

 Now that you're ready to start looking at engagement rings for that special someone, it's time to do a bit of research to make sure you pick just the right one.

 If you've never been shopping for engagement rings before, it's understandable that you feel a little lost at first.
-Our diamond consultants at Spence Diamonds would love to teach you everything you need to know about diamonds and rings, but here's a bit of an introduction and a "what to watch for."
+While nothing can replace the knowledge of a good jeweler...
+Here's a bit of an introduction and a "what to watch for."

 Engagement rings are a very important symbol of commitment, and perhaps she's been dreaming of receiving hers for a long time.
 With a bit of planning, you can surprise her with a ring that will be exactly as she's always wished.
 Below are some key tips to consider during the research stage: